1976 Nauruan parliamentary election: Aftermath

 Dowiyogo appointed a new cabinet, including Aroi, who subsequently resigned as Speaker.
 Samuel Tsitsi was elected in his place.

-On 24 December, DeRoburt called a special session of parliament to propose a motion that the new government had been formed outside the constitution, which did not provide for party politics.
+On 24 December DeRoburt called a special session of parliament to propose a motion that the new government had been formed outside the constitution, which did not provide for party politics.
 The debate was halted when Tsisti resigned as Speaker, also giving up his seat in Parliament.
-The following week David Gadaroa was elected as the third Speaker of the parliamentary term.
+The following week David Gadaraoa was elected as the third Speaker of the parliamentary term.

+MP Austin Bernicke died in January 1977.
+In the subsequent by-election in Buada on 5 March 1977, Totouwa Depaune was elected to parliament, defeating Alec Hindmarsh Stephen.

 The Supreme Court later overturned the election of Derog Gioura.
 Kennan Adeang was declared elected in his place.
 In 1977 MP René Harris – who had replaced Tsitsi after his resignation – was removed from Parliament after being convicted of assault.
 In the subsequent by-election, he was re-elected with 95 votes, defeating Reginald Akiri (41 votes), John Bill (12) and August Deiye (10).